raspberrypi/documentation/hardware/computemodule/cm-designguide.md

 Powerchain design is critical for stable and reliable operation of the Compute Module.
 We strongly recommend that designers spend time measuring and verifying power requirements for their particular use case and application, as well as paying careful attention to power supply sequencing and maximum supply voltage tolerance.

 The following table gives a rough guide to minimum supply requirements. **However, the user is responsible for verifying that their powerchain is designed to be sufficient for their application.
-In some more unusual use cases these minimum requirements may well be too low!**
+Be aware that, in some more unusual use cases, these minimum requirements may be too low.**

 Supply | Minimum Requirement (mA or mW)
 -------|-------------------------------